 TTM: trailing 12 months

-There are currently 441,353 Central Garden-and-Pet Company shares held short by investors – that's known as Central Garden-and-Pet Company's "short interest".
-This figure is 11.4% down from 498,152 last month.
+There are currently 630,838 Central Garden-and-Pet Company shares held short by investors – that's known as Central Garden-and-Pet Company's "short interest".
+This figure is 8.3% up from 582,400 last month.

 There are a few different ways that this level of interest in shorting Central Garden-and-Pet Company shares can be evaluated.

-Such a low SIR usually points to an optimistic outlook for the share price, with fewer people currently willing to bet against Central Garden-and-Pet Company.
+A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against Central Garden-and-Pet Company.

 Find out more about how you can short Central Garden-and-Pet Company stock.